-With “The Souled Store” having reached great heights as a business and a millennial sensation with pop culture merchandise; we sat down with Director Harsh Lal to talk about the success and other aspects of the business.
-IP licensing to sell authorized merchandise in return for royalties is not exactly a terrain many startups have adopted in the past five years.
+With “The Souled Store” having reached great heights as a business and a millennial sensation with pop culture merchandise; we sat down with Co-founder and Director Harsh Lal to talk about the success and other aspects of the business.
+IP licensing to sell authorized merchandise in return for royalties is not exactly a terrain many start-ups have succeeded in, in the past.

 Although we see new licensing enterprises commonly today, a chat with Harsh reveals aspects of the industry when it was new and unexplored.
 He was candid about “The Souled Store” journey and his personal journey with the fandom driven business.